Pep Guardiola: 1988–2001: Barcelona

-Cruyff utilised the young midfielder in the absence of the suspended Guillermo Amor.
-He became a first-team regular in the 1991–92 season, and at only 20 years old was a key component of a side that won La Liga and the European Cup.
+Guardiola became a first-team regular in the 1991–92 season, and at only 20 years old was a key component of a side that won La Liga and the European Cup.
 The Italian magazine Guerin Sportivo heralded Guardiola as the finest player in the world under the age of 21.
 Cruyff's "Dream Team" went on to retain La Liga title in the 1992–93 and 1993–94 seasons.
-The side was strengthened by the recent signing of Romário, and again reached the 1994 UEFA Champions League Final, but were beaten 4–0 by Fabio Capello's Milan side in Athens.
-Cruyff left in 1996, with Barcelona finishing fourth in the 1994–95 season and third in the 1995–96 season, but Guardiola retained his position at the centre of Barça's midfield.
+The side again reached the 1994 UEFA Champions League final, but were beaten 4–0 by Fabio Capello's AC Milan side in Athens.
+Cruyff left in 1996, with Barcelona finishing fourth in the 1994–95 season and third in the 1995–96 season, but Guardiola retained his position at the centre of Barcelona's midfield.

 In the 1996–97 season, Barcelona, this time led by Bobby Robson, won three cups: the Copa del Rey, the Supercopa de España, and the European Cup Winners' Cup.
-Much of the Dream Team had by this time left, with new signings such as Luís Figo and Ronaldo taking over from Hristo Stoichkov and Michael Laudrup.
 In 1997, Guardiola was named as Barcelona captain under new manager Louis van Gaal, but a calf muscle injury ruled Guardiola out of most of the 1997–98 season, in which Barcelona won a league and cup double.
 At the end of the season, Barcelona rejected offers from Roma and Parma (of around 300 million pesetas) for Guardiola.
-After prolonged and complicated contract talks, he signed a new contract with the Catalan club that extended his stay until 2001.
+After prolonged and complicated contract talks, he signed a new contract with Barcelona that extended his stay until 2001.